 Bounce Back – Responsive Academic Transition Programming

-Queen’s has introduced an early alert and follow-up program to target students who are struggling academically, after their first term.
+Queen’s has introduced an academic and learning support program to target students who are struggling academically, in their first year.

-Bounce Back is an academic and learning support program for first-year undergraduate students who are struggling in their studies.
-Upper-year facilitators work with participants and help them reflect on their first weeks at Queen’s, explore stressors and coping skills, assess their study skills, help them set goals and develop strategies to achieve those goals, help them develop learning strategies and an individual learning plan, and refer them, as needed, to on-campus support services.
+Bounce Back matches trained upper-year facilitators with first-year participants to help them reflect on their first weeks at Queen’s, explore stressors and coping skills, assess their study skills, set goals and develop strategies to achieve those goals, develop learning strategies and an individual learning plan, and refer them, as needed, to on-campus support services.

 Student Wellness Space

-With the redevelopment of the core of campus – the Queen’s Athletic and Recreation Centre and the John Deutsch University Centre – comes the opportunity to create a dedicated Student Wellness Centre that will provide a central hub for services and programs that support our community.
-We will expand Health, Counseling and Disability services and augment these critical services with dental care, nutrition education and other related services.
-The Student Wellness Centre is a cornerstone of Queen’s commitment to nurturing all aspects of students’ well-being, and will significantly enhance our unique residential experience.
+The opening of Queen’s Athletic and Recreation Centre in the heart of campus provides the opportunity to create a dedicated Student Wellness Centre that will provide a central hub for services and programs that support our community.
+We will expand Health, Counselling and Disability Services and augment these critical services with co-located dental care, nutrition education and other wellness programs.
+Housed in the former Physical Education Centre, the Student Wellness Centre will be a cornerstone of Queen’s commitment to nurturing all aspects of students’ well-being, and will significantly enhance our unique residential experience.

 The Agnes Etherington Art Centre (AEAC) has the broadest and most diverse collection among Canadian university art galleries, with a permanent collection renowned for its variety and depth.
 The AEAC benefits more than just students of art, it is an important cultural touchstone for Kingston and Eastern Ontario, a place of sanctuary and inspiration for all members of the community, and an important link for Canadian art.
 To ensure our space reflects the stature and breadth of our collection and programming ambitions, to continue to attract national and international attention, and to support the needs of our learning and outreach programs, we will expand the physical space while remaining sensitive to the cultural and historical importance of the original house.